CiscoDevNet/cisco-cyber-vision-api-scripts/README.md

 E.g., ``` python3 ack_vuln.py --ack-by-devices --cve-id=CVE-2014-0317 --ack-comment="Testing Bulk Ack from Python"```

-Note: Above script does not refresh preset, if you need latest data then kindly refresh preset from GUI and then run above scripts.
+Note: Above script does not refresh preset, if you need latest data, then, kindly refresh preset from GUI or API and then run the above script.
 ## Requirements

 [requirements.txt](requirements.txt)